Mark Hinojosa died on Feb. 20, 2020.

-MARK HINOJOSA comes to the convergence faculty from The Detroit News, where he was Director of Interactive Media.
+MARK HINOJOSA came to the convergence faculty from The Detroit News, where he was Director of Interactive Media.
 There he led efforts to enhance the digital delivery of news and information.
 He presided over the integration of the print and web news teams, and developed the news operation’s social media strategy.
 Previously, he was the associate managing editor for multimedia for the Chicago Tribune.
 While there, Hinojosa filled the newly created position of A.M.E. for Electronic News, now Multimedia.
 In that role, Hinojosa worked as a liaison between print, broadcast and the Internet, facilitating the development of stories across these different media.

-Updated: February 19, 2020
+Updated: May 19, 2020